-Spatial planning goes beyond traditional When rain water lands on a surface, land use planning to bring together and integrate policies for the development programmes which influence the nature run-off helps reduce flooding and of places and how they function.
-This will include policies which can impact on Reduce surface water run off can be and manage it elsewhere.
-It provides the land use, for example, by influencing the reduced through methods such demands on or needs for development, but which are not capable of being delivered solely or mainly through the granting of planning permission and may be delivered through other means.
+Spatial planning goes beyond traditional land use planning to bring together and integrate policies for the development and use of land with other policies and programmes which influence the nature of places and how they function.
+This will include policies which can impact on land use, for example, by influencing the demands on or needs for development, but which are not capable of being delivered solely or mainly through the granting of planning permission and may be delivered through other means.